michael1ding/Supply-Eye/README.md

 ### Functionality

-I've implemented the following features:
-Basic CRUD Functionality.
-You should be able to:
+I've implemented the following features, you should be able to:
 * Create inventory items
 * Edit Them
 * Delete Them